Network Access & Egress

 • Klairr never copies your data to its own storage.
 Queries run against your database; result rows are streamed back, used to compose an answer, and persisted only as part of the question’s audit trail.

-• Klairr never logs credentials.
-Connection strings, passwords, and API keys are encrypted at rest with AES-256-GCM and decrypted only at query time — they never appear in logs, audits, or the prompts sent to the LLM.
+• Klairr does not log credentials.
+Connection strings, passwords, and API keys are encrypted at rest and decrypted only at query time — they do not appear in logs, audits, or the prompts sent to the AI model.

 See Security & Data Handling for the full picture.